Fill out the form to get access...

 The Canada Plastics Pact is made up of a diverse mix of leading organizations and governments from across Canada’s plastics value chain who are committed to eliminating plastic waste and pollution, while advancing a circular economy for plastics.

-By fostering innovation, collaboration and collective action, we are developing, testing and scaling solutions to the systemic barriers so that the right plastics remain in the economy while keeping all plastics out of people, animals and nature.
+By fostering innovation, collaboration, and collective action, we are developing, testing, and scaling solutions to overcome the systemic barriers to keeping the right plastics in the economy and all plastics out of nature.

 CPP is a Generate Canada Solution Space, advancing a shared vision for a strong and inclusive economy that thrives within nature’s limits.